rdpackages/rdrobust/README.md

-# rdrobust
+# RDROBUST
 RDD inference and graphical procedures using local polynomial and partitioning regression methods.

-The <font face="courier new, monospace">rdrobust</font> package provides <font face="courier new, monospace">Stata</font> and <font face="courier new, monospace">R</font> implementations of statistical inference and graphical procedures for Regression Discontinuity designs employing local polynomial and partitioning methods.
+The *rdrobust* package provides <font face="courier new, monospace">Stata</font> and <font face="courier new, monospace">R</font> implementations of statistical inference and graphical procedures for Regression Discontinuity designs employing local polynomial and partitioning methods.
 It provides point estimators, confidence intervals estimators, bandwidth selectors, automatic RD plots, and other related features.
 This work was supported by the National Science Foundation through grant <a href="http://www.nsf.gov/awardsearch/showAward?AWD_ID=1357561" target="_blank">SES-1357561</a>, <a href="http://www.nsf.gov/awardsearch/showAward?AWD_ID=1459931" target="_blank">SES-1459931</a>, and <a href="http://www.nsf.gov/awardsearch/showAward?AWD_ID=1947805" target="_blank">SES-1947805</a>.<br>
 <br>

 This package was first released in Spring 2014, and had two major upgrades in Fall 2016 and in Winter 2020.